LSimol/Dynamic-Model-for-Ionospheric-Irregularities-/README.md

 If you plan to use the Model in your research or publications, please make sure to cite the corresponding paper.

-An example on how plot the output of the model is provided in the example.py file.
+An example on how to get and plot the outputs of the model is provided in the example.py file.